Mikewalker24/animate-when-visible/README.md

 ![downloads](https://img.shields.io/npm/dm/animate-when-visible)
 ![license](https://img.shields.io/npm/l/animate-when-visible)

-A tiny (2KB), no-dependency JavaScript library that adds a class to elements when they become visible, letting you control animations with CSS.
+A tiny (2KB), no-dependency JavaScript module that adds a class to elements when they become visible, letting you control animations with CSS.
 Optionally, automatically add staggered timing between elements.

 There are no default animations included, you define them yourself in CSS.